 The Hurt Locker won all kinds of awards, each one well-deserved.
 This war movie is unlike all other war movies, which tend to glorify what ought not be glorified; instead, The Hurt Locker feels more like a documentary, following the life and duty of a bomb defusal specialist over the course of a tour in Iraq while refusing to make any kind of moral statements.
 It’s heart-pounding, breath-taking, and downright scary at times.

 Buried is one of my favorite movies, if only because it’s so creative.
 How is it possible to create a 95-minute film that takes place entirely inside a coffin yet manages to keep you on the edge of your seat through the whole runtime?
 The claustrophobia just adds to the suspense.
-Truly one of the best films that take place in only one setting.

 5. The Departed